 This course will cover galaxy morphology, dynamics, and structure.
 This course will also cover cosmology including dark matter, dark energy, and fate of the universe.
+Prerequisite(s): PHYS 360 Lecture: 3 Lab: 0 Credits: 3

 Electrical, Magnetic, and Optical Properties